fvgls/Projet_Spring_Hibernate/README.md

 #### Event
 * List all events
+* Create a new event
 * See event information
+* Modify event information
 * Delete an event (and thus its participants)
 * List participant for a particular event
 * Add participant to a particular event

 #### Participant
 * List all participants
-* List participant for a particular event
+* List participants for a particular event
-* Add participant to a particular event
+* Add participant to a particular event (and thus create the participant)
 * See participant information
+* Modify participant information
 * Delete a participant
-* Modify participant information

 ## Installation